-There is nothing more rewarding than when a player you coached in the past reaches out to tell you how thankful they are for your efforts.
+Nothing is more rewarding than when a player you coached in the past reaches out to tell you how thankful they are for your efforts.

 What does a youth soccer coach do?

-Depending on the level at which you are coaching, youth soccer coaches can have varying responsibilities.
-First and foremost, their job is to teach the game to the kids that they coach.
+Youth soccer coaches can have varying responsibilities depending on their coaching level.
+First and foremost, their job is to teach the game to the kids they coach.

 Some soccer coach responsibilities include: